- Relax on the Prairie of Northwest Oklahoma -

 The thing that has a special place in our hearts is the friendship of the Winter's granddaughter, Margaret Winter Vestal.
 She was 88 when we met her.
 She had driven to Vici from Northeast Kansas for a visit with friends GW and Vera Taylor, who had sold the house to us.
 They introduced us to her.
 She spent lots of time with us, sharing her family history with us and after that, the whole experience took on new meaning, as her family became real to us.
 She passed from this life in 2014 at the age of 93 without ever seeing our progress, except in a few pictures and descriptions given in occasional phone conversations.
 We loved her very much and cherish her memory.

 Along the way, we have said "so long" to too many other cherished friends and champions, but I like to think they are watching the progress with approval.
-Al, Vera, Skeez, Jimmy, Claude, Doug....we miss you and think of you often.
+Al, Vera, Skeez, Jimmy, Claude, Doug, our parents RL, Jo and Jerry....we miss you and think of you often.

 As if the huge house was not enough to keep us busy, we decided to try to rescue a couple of other small buildings that we had noticed over the years.
 When we decided to try to acquire the first one, our thought was to use it as a garden shed.
 At that time, the owner was using it to store small bales of hay.
 But, as we studied it, we decided it was too unique for a garden shed and thought it would make a great cabin.
 And...the idea of Persimmon Creek Cottages was born!
 For a few years, we had been drawn to 2 small houses that sat side by side in Woodward, don't know why, but we both were.
 One day we saw auction signs pointing their way, We went to the auction to see what would happen to the houses.
 Turned out the person who purchased the property only wanted the lots and intended to demolish the houses.
 We suggested that it might save her a nice sum of money on demolition and disposal if we were to take the houses off her hands and she agreed.
 Thanks Jane!
 Our original mover, Fortenberry House Movers from Choctaw Oklahoma, moved all three buildings in 2 days for us.
 This is a man who knows his business!
 And, so, the saga continues.
 Here we are now, nine years later, the main house all but done, the Rustic Cabin, Honeymoon Cottage and, in 2019, the Schoolhouse, all done and in use.

 As this journey continues, we are continually blessed by our guests.
 We have made life long friends through this venture and wouldn't have missed it for anything!
 During this time, we have also experienced some of life's darkest times.
-Our precious granddaughter Maddie wrote to her Papa Mick at one point that God gives the hardest battles to His strongest soldiers....she was 8 years when we started the journey and picked which room in the house was to be hers when she visits.
-Now, she is a beautiful young woman of 18!
+Our precious granddaughter Maddie wrote to her Papa Mick, as he was battling cancer, that God gives the hardest battles to His strongest soldiers....she was 8 years when we started the journey and picked which room in the house was to be hers when she visits.
+Now, she is a beautiful young woman of 23!
+Our grandson Hayden insisted on helping us paint his room.
+He was about 5 by then.
+These are the kinds of support that kept us going!
 The friendships we have made have also given us strength and, at times comfort.
 Mostly, they bring us joy!

 We hope some of you who read this will want to come share in and become part of our story as it continues.